AABK6/citizen-budget-lab/docs/archive/UX_OVERHAUL_PLAN.md

 # Citizen Budget Lab — UX/UI Overhaul Implementation Plan

+> Archived: historical UX plan kept for reference.
+For current docs, see `docs/README.md`.

 **Vision**: Transform the application into *"L'Atelier du Budget"* — a high-stakes, serious game where the user plays a French MP negotiating the 2026 Budget.
 The experience must be immersive, rigorous, and visually premium ("Glassmorphism").

 ---